fantpmas/hylia/src/posts/design-workflow.md

 I've been a long time Sketchup user.

 I use Sketchup Make.
 Latest version is 2017.
-To immediately start the Make edition instead of the pro trial:
+To immediately start the user edition instead of the pro trial:

-To get my cut list I use OpenCutlist plugin by .
+To get my cut list and board layout I use OpenCutlist plugin by .

-To layout the parts on sheet goods I use: https://www.cutlistoptimizer.com/